 Wunderkammer, Peach Corner Gallery, Copenhagen, Denmark

-2019 Five Cubed, Taste Contemporary, Geneva, Switzerland
+Five Cubed, Taste Contemporary, Geneva, Switzerland

-100 Years of Danish Ceramics, Sophieholm, Denmark
+One Hundred Years of Danish Ceramics, Sophieholm, Denmark

-Marsden Woo Gallery, London, England
+Marsden Woo Gallery, London, UK

-2018 Marsden Woo Gallery, London, England
+Marsden Woo Gallery, London, UK

 Copenhagen Ceramics Invites, Galeria Salvatore Lanteri, Milan, Italy

-Random Growth, Sarah Myerscough Gallery, London, England
+Random Growth, Sarah Myerscough Gallery, London, UK

-2012 European Union Council Building, Brussels, Belgium
+European Union Council Building, Brussels, Belgium

-2011 Living with Ceramics, Puls Gallery and Ambersand House, Brussels, Belgium
+Living with Ceramics, Puls Gallery and Ambersand House, Brussels, Belgium

 KOM, Cypress Gallery, Leuven, Denmark

-2007 END.
-An International Ceramics Exhibition Project, Danish Museum of Art and Design,
+END.
+An International Ceramics Exhibition Project, Danish Museum of Art and Design, Bomuldsfabriken Kunstal, Arendal, Norway

 Drud and Køppe Gallery, Copenhagen, Denmark

-2006 Musée Magnelli, Vallauris, France
+Musée Magnelli, Vallauris, France

-2005 Nancy Margolis Gallery, New York, USA
+Nancy Margolis Gallery, New York, NY

-2004 Clara Scremini Gallery, Paris, France
+Clara Scremini Gallery, Paris, France

-2003 Scandinavian Design Beyond the Myth, Traveling European Exhibition 2003-07
+Scandinavian Design Beyond the Myth, Traveling European Exhibition

-Gallery Nørby, Copenhagen, Denmark
+Galleri Nørby, Copenhagen, Denmark

-2002 From the Kilns of Denmark, Traveling Exhibition, 2002-04
+From the Kilns of Denmark, Traveling Exhibition

-2000 Danish Porcelain 1775-2000, The Danish Museum of Decorative Arts, Copenhagen
+Danish Porcelain 1775–2000, The Danish Museum of Decorative Arts, Copenhagen, Denmark

-Tableware of the Future, Royal Scandinavia A/S Showrooms, Copenhagen and Trapholt,
+Tableware of the Future, Royal Scandinavia A/S Showrooms, Copenhagen and Trapholt, Denmark

-1999 Keramik aus Dänemark, Munich, Germany
+Keramik aus Dänemark, Munich, Germany

 National Arts Council Exhibition, Copenhagen, Denmark

-1997 Danish Ceramics 1850-1997, Sophienholm, Denmark
+Danish Ceramics 1850–1997, Sophienholm, Denmark

-1996 Clara Scremini Gallery, Copenhagen, Denmark
+Clara Scremini Gallery, Copenhagen, Denmark

-1996 Danish Art and Design, St. Petersburg, Russia
+Danish Art and Design, St. Petersburg, Russia

-Inaugural Exhibition, Grimmerhus Ceramics Museum, Denmark
+Inaugural Exhibition, Grimmerhus Ceramics Museum, Middelfart, Denmark

-1993 Young Contemporaries, Copenhagen, Denmark
+Young Contemporaries, Copenhagen, Denmark

 AWARDS

-Annie and Otto Johs Detlefs Ceramics Prize 2017
+Annie and Otto Johs Detlefs Ceramics Prize, 2017

 Inga and Eyvind Kold-Christensen Foundation.
 DK.
 Honorary Award, 2011